marioviti/DjangoDeployed/README.md

 	return render(req, "post_form.html", context)

 ```
+Notice we're passing instance to the PostForm constructor to initialize the values title and content.
 We've set the function in the view but we need an url to point to the view itself.

 In ```urls.py```: